Kulasekhar-A/shellscript-practice/README.md

 # Shell Script Practice 🚀

 This repository contains shell scripting examples ranging from basic concepts to real-time DevOps use cases.
-It demonstrates practical automation tasks commonly performed by DevOps engineers in production environments.
+Designed with a focus on automation in Linux production environments, these scripts demonstrate practical tasks performed by DevOps engineers.

 ---